 This photo essay reflects the devastating effects of the opioid epidemic in the U.S. From a design and UX perspective, it is presented as a simple tap-through experience on mobile — punctuated with a handful of background video loops.
 Here the goal of the design was to get out of the way and allow the powerful photography to speak for itself.

-This piece recieved a 2018 ASME Ellie Award, and is nominated for a 2018 Webby Award in the "Best Individual Editorial Experience" category.
+This piece recieved a 2018 ASME Ellie Award, and won a "People's Voice" 2018 Webby Award in the "Best Individual Editorial Experience" category.

 'Culture Kings: Migos' Miraculous Year' is one of many long-form editorial features I have had the pleasure of directing in the past several years.
 My goal for this and all features was to create an immersive viewing experience through UX design, creative coding and graphic design elements.